mohsinvirk/unbroken/README.md

 ### TODOs / FIXMEs

-I know it's not the final delivery, but I still wanted to make sure to provide as much feedback as possible as this point.

 * "unmet peer dependency" warnings when fetching deps.
 More info here (2nd answer seems very insightful) https://stackoverflow.com/questions/35738346/how-do-i-fix-the-npm-unmet-peer-dependency-warning